Noelle-KH/git-practice---todo-sequelize/README.md

 $ cd ...
 $ npm install

-# Create a database named todo-sequelize
+# Create a database named todo-sequelize and update config.json
 ```

 And then